codalab/codalab-worksheets/README.md

     echo -e "foo\nbar\nbaz" > a.txt

-Upload the dataset into CodaLab.
-(This will ask you to fill out the metadata in a text editor.
-You can add `-a` or `--auto` to use defaults, but it is highly encouraged to fill out the information.)
+Upload the dataset into CodaLab as follows.
+(The `--edit` (or `-e`) will pop up a text editor to allow you to edit the metadata of this bundle.
+You are encouraged to fill this information out!)

-    cl upload dataset a.txt
+    cl upload dataset a.txt --edit

 This will print out a 32-character UUID which uniquely identifies the Bundle.
 Forever.
 You can't edit the contents since bundles are immutable, but you can